 4-Week Session Dates:

-The Players and the Psychology – Learn how those whom you’re actually auditioning for think, and what they actually need/want, that only you will uniquely (and can easily) bring to the casting session.
+The Players and the Psychology – Learn how those you’re auditioning for think and what they need/want that only you will uniquely (and can easily) bring to the casting session.

 Actors are introduced to the Players in, and the process of the commercial audition.
 They learn how to view their own and each other’s auditions using the eyes and mindset of Directors and Ad Agencies (the ones who decide who will book), as well as the Casting Directors.

-One Liners – One of the most common auditions, but one even the most experienced actors don’t know how (or don’t bother) to nail.
-Vicki shares the arsenal of simple [secret] tricks she uses in auditions to help actors breeze through and nail one liner auditions (or any troublesome single lines in longer copy) with the believability, personality and flexibility her Directors and Ad Agencies want.
+One Liner – One of the most common auditions, but even the most experienced actors don’t know how (or don’t bother) to nail it.
+Vicki shares the arsenal of simple [secret] tricks she uses in auditions to help actors breeze through and nail one-liner auditions (or any troublesome single lines in longer copy) with the believability, personality, and flexibility her Directors and Ad Agencies want.